nguyenicolas/NS_Lipschitz_Bandits/README.md

 - **Peak at `x₁ = 0.3`**
 - **Peak at `x₂ = 0.7`**

 This transition occurs **10 times** throughout the time horizon.
-The mean reward function at each time step is **1-Lipschitz** with respect to the action space `x ∈ [0, 1]`
+The mean reward function at each time step is **1-Lipschitz** with respect to the arm space `x ∈ [0, 1]`

 Below are animations illustrating the evolution of the mean reward function over time.
-Each frame shows the reward as a function of the action space `x` at a particular time step.
+Each frame shows the reward as a function of the arm space `x` at a particular time step.

 ![Mean reward](mean_reward_evolution.gif)